-- debugging the failures observed in the functionality test, a problem in the potting technique for the MCC was found, which resulted in unreliability of the wire bonds, which has been corrected for the whole production; - comparison of bump damage between the initial assembly and the end of thermal cycling, allowed to disentangle damages due to bad handling during the assembly, which are done once and are stable in time, and damages due to weak bonds, for which there is a steady increase of disconnected bumps with time.

-The full characterization at the nominal operational temperature of -10 $^{\circ}$ C includes additional checks of tunability and operational range:
+The testing of modules before and after the thermal cycles has been of importance.
+A problem in the potting $^{12)}$ of wire bonds on the MCC was found, which resulted in unreliability of the wire bonds, which was corrected during the production.
+The comparison of bump damage between the initial assembly and after thermal cycling, allows one to disentangle damage due to bad handling during the assembly, and damage due to weak bump bonds, for which there is a steady increase of disconnected bumps with time.
+The full characterisation at the nominal operational temperature of -10 $^{\circ}$ C included additional checks of tunability and operational range:

-- MCC operation was checked between 1.6 and 2.5 V, showing a typical turn-on at 1.8 V. - FE operation was tested within wide ranges of digital and analog low voltage supply (VDDA 1.5-2.0, VDDD 1.9-2.3). - The ampli£er feedback current was tuned so that the average ToT response to a minimum ionising particle corresponded to 30 clock cycles: with the LVL1 trigger latency expected during operation, this setting provided 99.5% ef£ciency in a test beam [68] - Timing measurements have been performed to check the timewalk performance of the FE electronics when attached to the sensor.
-The overdrive needed to assign a signal to the correct beam crossing is about 1000 e. - A measurement with the 60 keV X-ray of an 241Am source, checked the detector's response to a signal delivered directly to the sensor (see Figure 33).
+- the MCC operation was checked between 1.6 and 2.5 V, showing a typical turn-on at 1.8 V; - front-end IC operation was tested within wide ranges of analog and digital low voltage supply values (VDDA in the range 1.5-2.0 V, VDDD in the range 1.9-2.3 V); - The amplifier feedback current was tuned so that the average ToT response to a minimum ionising particle corresponded to 30 clock cycles: with the LVL1 trigger latency expected during operation, this setting provided 99.5% efficiency in a test beam(see section 7); - Timing measurements have been performed to check the timewalk performance of the FE electronics when attached to the sensor.
+The overdrive needed to assign a signal to the correct beam crossing is about 1000 e; - A measurement with the 60 keV x-ray from an 241Am source checked the sensors's response(see Fig. 30).